rccyx/thyx/README.md

 If your system uses PAM fingerprint authentication, it can start fingerprint login as soon as the screen appears.

-Tap the fingerprint sensor and press enter.
+Just tap the fingerprint sensor and press enter.

 If fingerprint isn't [configured](https://wiki.archlinux.org/title/Fprint) or fails, the greeter falls back to password login normally.